Venezuela opposition to boycott 'fraudulent' presidential vote

 The Democratic Unity’s decision leaves Maduro facing just one confirmed candidate so far: a little-known evangelical pastor named Javier Bertucci.

-Another likely candidate, however, is opposition leader Henri Falcon, a former state governor who parted with the socialists in 2010.
+Another likely candidate is opposition leader Henri Falcon, a former state governor who parted with the socialists in 2010.
 He has expressed his desire to run against Maduro and may break with the coalition decision to boycott the vote.

 Falcon’s candidacy will likely infuriate Maduro’s adversaries, many of whom see him as a Trojan horse seeking to help Maduro legitimize a rigged vote.